padolsey/findAndReplaceDOMText/readme.md

  * 0.1: Initial commit + Fix for IE's broken HTML5 cloneNode ([pull request](https://github.com/padolsey/findAndReplaceDOMText/pull/3))
  * 0.11: Minor fix: Make sure replacement node function is called in order of matches (see [issue #4](https://github.com/padolsey/findAndReplaceDOMText/issues/4))
+ * 0.2: Fix case where regular expression contains word bounderies and add support for specifying a capture group to replace as the fourth argument to `findAndReplaceDOMText()` (see [issue #4](https://github.com/padolsey/findAndReplaceDOMText/issues/5))